 Collaborate with the Imperial Valley Continuum of Care and other nonprofit organizations that provide emergency shelter and other support services to promote community-wide planning and strategic use of resources to address homelessness.
 Assist emergency shelters/transitional housing providers in acquiring state, federal, and local funding for services for the homeless.

-Timeframe: Ongoing, throughout the planning period
+Timeframe: Ongoing, and coordination at least annually throughout the planning period persons experiencing or at-risk of homelessness with services.